Types of Telescopes

 I am a full-time astrophotographer, and I have used many different types of telescopes to both view and photograph the wonders of the night sky.
 Unlike the other articles littered across the web explaining that the ‘best telescope’ is the one they recommend on Amazon, I have some honest advice for you.

-Keep in mind that this is from the perspective of a backyard stargazer that primarily focuses on deep-sky astrophotography, but also likes to visit a star party or two for the visual experience.
+Keep in mind that this is from the perspective of a backyard stargazer who primarily focuses on deep-sky astrophotography but also likes to visit a star party or two for the visual experience.
 The following suggestions are for those looking to view objects in space through a telescope.

 Which telescope is best for seeing planets?